 # Full JSON report for documentation

-calor analyze . --format json --output migration-report.json
+calor assess . --format json --output migration-report.json

 # Parse with jq to find critical files